 - 1. If a pre-made, "known-to-be-good" control box is available, test the thrusters by attaching the tether cable's RJ-45 connector to the control box.
 Press each switch, one at a time, and observe the operation of each thruster motor. - 2.
-The motor shaft should spin rapidly, indicating that the thruster is good. - If you motor does not spin, or spins slowly, gently twist it in both directions by hand, or if it seems stuck, use pliers to turn the shaft, and repeat the test. - If it still does not work, inspect the wires for nicks that may have broken a wire.
-Repair a break by stripping %" of insulation from the ends and splicing them back together (twist the wires, solder, and cover the connection with electrical tape). - If the thruster still does not work, it may have a broken wire inside the thruster housing.
+The motor shaft should spin rapidly, indicating that the thruster is good. - If a motor does not spin, or spins slowly, gently twist it in both directions by hand, or if it seems stuck, use pliers to turn the shaft, and repeat the test. - If it still does not work, inspect the wires for nicks that may have broken a wire.
+Repair a break by stripping 1⁄4" of insulation from the ends and splicing them back together (twist the wires, solder, and cover the connection with electrical tape). - If the thruster still does not work, it may have a broken wire inside the thruster housing.
 The thruster can be opened to see if a wire may have broken away from one of the electrical terminals on the motor.
-Wax can be removed from the back area of the housing to allow the connection to be repaired, and then the wax and cap can be replaced.
-If that is not the problem and the motor still doesn't work, wax may have entered the motor, and it will need to be replaced by cutting the thruster wire as close as possible to the non-working thruster housing and repeating procedures 2.2 through 2.4 for a new thruster. - Test any new or repaired thrusters as above to make sure that they spin properly.
+Wax can be removed from the back area of the housing to allow the connection to be repaired, and then the wax and cap can be replaced. - Test repaired thrusters as above to make sure that they spin properly.